-- 7.1 Innovations introduced during this academic year which have created a positive impact on the functioning of the institution.
-Give details. - More use of audio visual aids for teaching - Teachers made presentations and published them on the college website for students' reference - Presentations by the students are considered for internal assessment. - Question papers for December exams are now set in English as well as Hindi as students have an option to appear in Hindi medium too. - Students were taken to agencies/ organisations so that they may get a practical view of the theoretical aspects of their course work - Students were motivated to use their course content in a socially relevant manner.
-This was further augmented through the activities conducted by departmental societies. - 7.2 Provide the Action Taken Report (ATR) based on the plan of action decided upon at the beginning of the year
+7.1 Innovations introduced during this academic year which have created a positive impact on the functioning of the institution.
+Give details.

+- More use of audio visual aids for teaching - Teachers made presentations and published them on the college website for students' reference - Presentations by the students are considered for internal assessment. - Question papers for December exams are now set in English as well as Hindi as students have an option to appear in Hindi medium too. - It was also experimented that September examination may be taken during the class as specified in a date sheet, as it would save time. - Some departments gave three sets of question paper to students during September exam to deter cheating. - 7.2 Provide the Action Taken Report (ATR) based on the plan of action decided upon at the beginning of the year